GeT-TRiX/MA_Trix_App/README.md

 ## Introduction

-This project was initiate by Yannick Lippi aims to facilitate access to biologist in the aim of publishing graphs (heatmap, PCA, Venn diamgram) related to specifics data produced by microarray.
+This project initiate by Yannick Lippi whose aims is to facilitate access to biologist in order to publish graphs (heatmap, PCA, Venn diamgram) related to specifics data produced by microarray.
 MATRiX is an application dedicated to  DNA chip analysis, this application incorporates quality control with Principal components analysis to summarize microarray and differential analysis with various methods such as Venn diagram, Heatmap clustering and GO Enrichment analysis by querrying the DWS (DAVID WEB SERVICES).

 MATRiX app is working with specific data produced by the limma package [name](citation), resulting p-values are adjusted according to the Benjamini and Hochberg procedure [Benjamini and Hochberg 1995].